-Volkswagen AG history, profile and corporate video
+Volkswagen AG history, profile and history video

 Volkswagen AG is engaged in the manufacture of automobiles.
 It operates through following segments: Passenger Cars and Light Commercial Vehicles, Trucks and Buses, Power Engineering, and Financial Services.
 The Passenger Cars and Light Commercial Vehicles segment covers the development of vehicles and engines, the production and sale of passenger cars and light commercial vehicles, and the corresponding genuine parts business.
 The Trucks and Buses segment comprise of the development, production, and sale of trucks and buses, the corresponding genuine parts business and related services.
 The Power Engineering segment consists of the development and production of large-bore diesel engines, turbo compressors, industrial turbines and chemical reactor systems, as well as the production of gear units, propulsion components and testing systems.
 The Financial Services segment engages in dealer and customer financing, leasing, banking and insurance activities, as well as fleet management.
 The company was founded in May 28, 1937 and is headquartered in Wolfsburg, Germany.“